Mole crickets fact sheet | Field of Mars EEC

 Fast facts – Mole crickets

-Scientific group – Mole crickets are insects in the order Orthoptera, the same group as grasshoppers, locusts and crickets.
+Scientific group – Mole crickets are insects in the order Orthoptera, the same group as grasshoppers, locusts and other crickets.

 Size – Many adult mole crickets are about 30–40 mm long.